desiredpersona/blog-old/_posts/2016-04-21-google-analytics-jekyll.md

 Login to [Google Analytics](https://www.google.com/analytics){:target="_blank"} and create a new property to receive a tracking ID for your website.
 You will find your Universal Analytics tracking code under **Admin > Property > Tracking Info > Tracking Code**.
 Your tracking ID and property number are displayed at the top of the page.

-## Install Google Analytics tracking on your website
+## Install Google Analytics tracking code

 First create a new file called `analytics.html` in your site's `_includes` directory.